-- Click on your profile icon in the top-right corner to go to your personal page on Pinterest.
+- Click on your profile icon in the top-right corner to go to your personal page.

 Pinterest organizes all of the settings that you can modify into five categories, listed along the left-hand side of the screen for convenience: Account Basics, Profile, Notifications, Social Networks, and Apps.
 Click one of them to quickly go to that section.
 We'll break down the settings in each category below.

 This affects your general account and privacy settings on Pinterest.
 Here are the things you can change here:

 - Email Address -- Click in this box and type in the email address that you want to use to log in, as well as the one that you want to receive news and notifications from Pinterest.
 You will have to confirm this new email address in the same way that you did your original one, when you signed up.